-Therefore, in some brands, OBD-II diagnostic software will work in engine diagnostics, but it will no longer read any fault code or current parameters of another system.
+Therefore, in some brands, OBD2 diagnostic software will work in engine diagnostics, but it will no longer read any fault code or current parameters of another system.
 In such cases, it is recommended to use the service diagnostics software such as MaxiEcu.
 The service diagnostic we gain a greater possibility of vehicle diagnostics.
 The current scope of MaxiEcu functionality for a given vehicle model can be conveniently checked using our search engine: CLICK

 Currently, work on the new OBD3 standard is underway in the USA.
 What will be the news?

 For OBD2, all (emission related) values are logged, displayed and shown as errors.
 However, it is up to the driver to decide whether or not to fix this error.
 As planned – in OBD3, all problematic values will be automatically sent directly to the responsible authority via SIM card or satellite.
 After submitting the report, the driver will need to repair the vehicle within a certain period of time to avoid a corresponding fine.